josecgil/oblique-js/README.md

 # `oblique.js`

-`oblique.js` is a framework that lets your structure web apps by providing:
+`oblique.js` is a framework that lets your create web apps providing:

 + **Directives** to organise & execute code in page
 + **Params** to send config data to code